 Your farm policy should have general liability coverage to protect against claims of bodily injury, property damage, medical expenses or personal injury.

-Liability insurance helps pay for your legal defense and any judgments against you, subject to the limits in your policy.
+Liability insurance covers legal defense costs and any judgments against you, subject to the limits in your policy.
 Some common exclusions include farmers markets, agritourism, chemical spray drift, and the use of aircraft.
 You can insure those separately if you participate in such activities.

 Finally, keep in mind that liability insurance doesn’t cover the employees of your farm.
 For employee coverage, you need workers’ compensation insurance.
 Family members who are employees can also be covered by workers’ compensation insurance.

 Workers’ comp pays for lost wages and medical expenses.
-Even though many states don’t require farms to purchase it, it makes sense to consider workers’ comp insurance since farming is a dangerous occupation.
+Even though most states don’t require it, consider workers’ comp insurance since farming is a dangerous occupation.

 Succession planning is critical

-If you want to pass your farm on to a family member or great employee, you can get help through certain insurance policies and financial programs.
+If you want to pass your farm to a family member or employee, certain insurance policies and financial programs can help.

-That includes creating a means of transferring ownership, both through a retirement succession plan as well as an emergency or death succession plan.
+That includes creating a means of transferring ownership with succession plans for retirement and emergencies or unexpected deaths.
 Using these financial instruments, you can craft a plan that doesn’t require the next generation to go into debt.

-Probably the most crucial of these is a key-person life insurance policy with the death benefits paid to a beneficiary who will use proceeds to sustain the farm.
-Your insurance agent can help you work out the details so things go smoothly both legally and financially – even if there is an unexpected death.
+A key-person life insurance policy is crucial for this.
+Its death benefits go to a beneficiary who can use the funds to sustain the farm.
+Your insurance agent can help you plan the details so things go smoothly legally and financially – even if there’s an unexpected death.

-You can use life insurance for a partner, a family member, or some other legal beneficiary, and it can be bought in addition to other life insurance that you have for your family’s or heirs’ financial care.
-Individual term life insurance and whole life insurance proceeds are not tied to a specified business use the way key-person benefits are.
+You can also purchase life insurance for a partner, family member, or other beneficiary.
+You can do this in addition to policies for your family’s or heirs’ financial care.
+While term and whole life insurance proceeds are flexible, key-person benefits are specifically tied to sustaining your business.

 Consult with an agent about Farm Insurance call 800-392-6532, or get started with a quote.